 The 4th edition of The Educated Heart.
 Originally authored by my friend and mentor, Nina McIntosh, the 4th edition was released in September of 2016.
 She entrusted the new edition to me before her untimely death from Lou Gehrig’s disease in 2010.
 I am very honored that she entrusted “her baby,” as she always referred to the book, to me.
 It was my ethics bible in previous editions and I hope I’ve done it justice.

 Plain & Simple Guide to Therapeutic Massage & Bodywork Examinations (LWW Massage Therapy and Bodywork Educational Series) Second (3rd) Edition will get you ready to pass the MBLEx or the Board Certification Exam.
 The scratch-off password on the inside cover takes you to a website with hundreds of practice questions and games that will help you ace the test!
 Expanded information in all areas of anatomy, physiology, kinesiology, body mechanics, pathology, cautions and contraindications, professional ethics, business, and tips on how to study effectively and overcome test anxiety.

-Clay & Pounds’ Basic Clinical Massage Therapy: Integrating Anatomy and Treatment is my latest effort, published in October 2015.
+Clay & Pounds’ Basic Clinical Massage Therapy: Integrating Anatomy and Treatment published in October 2015.
 With over 500 new photographs and medical illustrations by the amazing David Pounds, this book revision was entrusted to me after the death of the original author, Doc Clay.
 It has been updated with research on pain science, and includes explicit instructions on massage therapy techniques for relieving pain.